Skip to contents

 This integration point is available in East for the following tests (click to expand/collapse):

-• Logrank Given Accrual Duration and Accrual Rates (SU-2S-LRAR)
+Logrank Test Given Accrual Duration and Accrual Rates (Parallel Design) Two Samples Survival

-• Logrank Given Accrual Duration and Study Duration (SU-2S-LRSD)
+Logrank Test Given Accrual Duration and Study Duration (Parallel Design) Two Samples Survival

 Instructions

-You can set up an initialization function when creating a new project in East Horizon by navigating to the Initialize R Simulations option under the Plan section.
+You can set up an initialization function when creating a new project by navigating to the Initialize R Simulations option under the Plan section.

 Follow these steps (click to expand/collapse):